apache/incubator-kie-kogito-examples/kogito-quarkus-examples/ocp-tryout/README.md

       image:
         repository: quay.io/kiegroup/examples-travels
         tag: 1.16.0.final
-      service:
-        port: 8080
+      applicationPort: 8080
       ```
     - `./testapp/protobuf`: For each Kogito application to be installed add its protobuf files.
 Protobuf files for the Kogito examples can be found under folder `target/classes/META-INF/resources/persistence/protobuf`.
     - `./testapp/svg`: For each Kogito application to be installed add its svg files. svg files for the Kogito examples can be found under `target/classes/META-INF/processSVG`.
 - run `./installer.sh`
-- installation logs are written to `./ocp-tryout/installLogs.txt`
+- installation logs are written to the console and `./ocp-tryout/installLogs.txt`

 ## Removal of installation
 - login to OCP cluster: `oc login ...`
-- use the same `./installer.properties` you installed with to remove the installation completely
+- use the same `./installer.properties` you installed with to remove the installation completely or cherry-pick the parts to uninstall
 - run `./uninstaller.sh`

 [comment]: <> (### Installation of Kogito application)